jlevy/og-equity-compensation/README.md

 similarly shows most grants in the 0.2–1.0% range.

 Both the Founder Institute and Carta’s guide offer legal templates.
-Founders and advisors should consult a templates and a lawyer before committing to an agreement, but these levels are reasonable reference points for both sides in negotiating fair advisor compensation.
+Founders and advisors should consult a template and a lawyer before committing to an agreement, but these levels are reasonable reference points for both sides in negotiating fair advisor compensation.